Obituary: Winnie Madikizela-Mandela of South Africa

 An appeal judge overturned the conviction for theft, but upheld the one for fraud, handing her a three-year-and-six-month suspended sentence.

-This dented her career, but she is still respected in the ANC, and was an MP until her death.
+This dented her career, but she remained respected in the ANC, and was an MP until her death.

 At the ANC conference in 2007, she was elected to the party's top decision-making body, the National Executive Committee, and in the 2009 general election, she was placed fifth on the list of ANC MPs nominated for parliament, in a clear sign that then-President Jacob Zuma saw her as an electoral asset.

 She would later clash with him and become political patron of the youth leader Julius Malema.